kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 }
 ```

-3. Assign subaccount to the Formation, this will implicitly create the Automatic Scenario Assignment:
+3. Assign subaccount to the formation.
+This action implicitly creates the ASA.
 ```graphql
 mutation {
    result: assignFormation(